How to get insurance for first-time drivers

 Car insurance may be an intimidating topic for first-time drivers.
 Many insurance companies consider new drivers riskier to insure due to their lack of experience, so they may see higher rates.
 However, comparing quotes and exploring coverage options may help new drivers find the coverage they need at a price they can afford.
 Bankrate’s insurance editorial team evaluated dozens of auto insurance companies to guide new drivers buying car insurance for the first time.

-The average cost of car insurance is $2,014 per year, or $168 per month, for full coverage.
-Minimum coverage averages $622 per year or $52 per month.
+The average cost of car insurance is $2,329 per year, or $194 per month, for full coverage in August 2024.
+Minimum coverage averages $633 per year or $53 per month.
 In many states, new drivers can typically expect to pay higher-than-average insurance premiums.
 Experience plays a large role in how much insurance is for a new driver; insurance companies usually consider new drivers to be riskier to insure due to their lack of know-how behind the wheel.

 If you live in Hawaii or Massachusetts, insurance companies are not allowed to consider your age as a rating factor for auto insurance premiums, but carriers in Massachusetts are allowed to consider the number of years you have been licensed for.
 If you are a new driver but not a young driver, your rates will likely still be higher than the state average, but perhaps not as high as a newly-licensed teen.

 Even if you are a new driver with natural driving abilities, you are still likely to make some mistakes as you gain experience driving.
 The longer you practice driving, you may see your rates come down, as long as you maintain a clean driving record.
-The good news is that you may be able to find more affordable rates by comparing quotes from different carriers and exploring discount opportunities.
-The following steps may help you narrow down the best company for your coverage needs.
+The good news is that you may be able to find more affordable insurance rates for first-time drivers by comparing quotes from different carriers and exploring discount opportunities.
+The following steps may help you narrow down the best company for your coverage needs and budget.

 Consider your individual priorities